 According to the risk factors of malignant melanoma, the following preventive measures are recommended.

 Exposure to UV rays should be minimized.
-It is not advisable to take prolonged sunbathing, especially of non-acclimatized skins, as well as the use of tanning lamps.
+It is not advisable to take prolonged sunbathing, especially on non-acclimatized skins, and the use of tanning lamps.
 Children under three should stay in the shade.

 Sun protection must be achieved with appropriate clothing.
-Wide-brimmed hats, shirts with long sleeves and sunglasses are recommended.
-Children should dress especially well when playing outside.
+Wide-brimmed hats, shirts with long sleeves, and sunglasses are recommended.
+Children should dress exceptionally well when playing outside.

 The use of adequate sunscreens is recommended.
-However, this should not lead to prolonged sunbathing, thinking that all risks have been ruled out with the use of sunscreens.
+However, this should not lead to prolonged sunbathing, thinking that all risks have been ruled out with the help of sunscreens.